Lemoncode/fonk-previous-date-validator/README.md

 };
 ```

 This validator compare [Date](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Date) values.
-If your model use dates as string format, you can provide the `parseStringToDate` method.
+If your model use dates as string format, you can provide the `parseStringToDateFn` method.

 ```javascript
 import { previousDate } from '@lemoncode/fonk-previous-date-validator';